 Due to its location in the middle of the desert, an adhesive has to be sprayed on the sand around the circuit to keep it from being blown on the track during the race.
 Winners of the Bahrain Grand Prix do not get to spray champagne.
 Instead the organisers provide the drivers with Waard, a local soft drink made from rosewater and pomegranates.

-Venue for the Vietnamese Grand Prix, April 5
+Venue for the Italian Grand Prix, April 18

-Venue for the Chinese Grand Prix, April 19
+Venue for the Portuguese Grand Prix, May 2

 Circuit de Catalunya